fz172/fanfly/_posts/2024-02-28-elevator_tip.md

 When installing the four AN3 bolts, I didn't have the right tools to hold the bolts in place to properly torque them down.
 I ordered crowfoot on Amazon and hopefully they will be able to do the job.

 I also noticed the doubler plate's rivet hole on the back of counterweight does not line up with the rib on elevator.
-It's misaligned just by a hair, I will probably ream them to aligh, and maybe add some hysol to provide the extra strength.
+It's misaligned just by a hair, I will probably ream them to align, and maybe add some hysol to provide the extra strength.

 Although as I am reading the Sling TSI [Notification 0009](https://slingaircraft.com/technical-documents/notifications/#sling-tsi), the counterweight is no longer needed.
 So I am not sure I want to install the counterweight assembly at all.